nus-cs2103/old-website/doc/searchFeature.md

 * Reference to matching data entries will be returned.

 Search results from each query tokens will be combined.
 Javascript will them display and highlight the results.

+### Why is search function implemented using lunr.js?

+Search algorithm in general can be categorized into two types, search using stemming algorithm and fuzzy search.

+#### Search using stemming algorithm
+[lunr.js](http://lunrjs.com/) uses this approach.
+Stemming is a process of reducing a word into its [base word](https://en.wikipedia.org/wiki/Word_stem).
+This process allows `activity` and `activities` to be considered as the same word.

+#### Fuzzy search
+[fuse.js](http://kiro.me/projects/fuse.html) uses this approach.
+It allows misspellings in users' query by using edit distance algorithm.

+At first glance, allowing misspellings might be the better approach.
+But in practice, it produces more irrelevant results due to its tolerance and might not be suitable for CS2103/T search function.
+Search using stemming algorithm on the other hand produces more relevant and flexible search results.